ivangfr/springboot-mesos-marathon-keycloak-openldap/README.md

 ### Login

-- To open `Keycloak UI`, access the link printed from the echo command below
+To open `Keycloak UI`, access the link printed from the echo command below
 ```
 echo "http://$KEYCLOAK_ADDR"
 ```
 OR you can open it using `Marathon UI`.

-- Login with the credentials
+The `Keycloak UI` credentials
 ```
 Username: admin
 Password: admin